 Zooming in a little to town level, the chart below highlights the top 10 cities and towns in the UK for EV charging locations associated with hotels.

 Unsurprisingly, Greater London is comfortably in the lead, with 67 hotel locations where you can charge your electric car.
 In second and third place are York with with 15 locations and Newquay with 14.

 At the other end, Cambridge, Bournemouth, King’s Lynn and Edinburgh each have 10 charging locations associated with hotels or other similar accommodation.

 It’s all to play for, however, because Cheltenham (12 locations), Windermere (11) and Birmingham (11) are not far ahead by any means.

-Which hotel brands have the most EV charging locations?
+Hotels with EV charging: Which brands have the most charging locations?